NGO Management Internship in Malawi

 • Donor management and retention

-• Impact measure and reporting
+• Impact measuring: data collection, analysis, and reporting

 • Facilitation of projects on the ground

-• Development of marketing or communications strategies, and materials
+• Development of marketing/communications strategies and materials

 Requirements